AMWA-TV/bcp-005-02/docs/NMOS-With-IPMX-HKEP.md

 ### HDCP Content Protection

+#### Base notification method

+A Sender implementing IS-11 and supporting HDCP encryption and the HKEP protocol SHOULD notify that the HDCP content protection system prevents the Sender from accessing or re-transmitting HDCP content using the IS-11 status objects.
+A message SHOULD be registered in the `debug` attribute of the IS-11 Sender's `status` object when the `state` of the Sender becomes `no_essence` or in the `debug` attribute of the  IS-11 Input's `status` object when the `state` of the Input becomes `no_signal`.

-A Receiver implementing [BCP-008-01][] and supporting HDCP encryption and the HKEP protocol MAY notify that the HDCP content protection system prevents the Receiver from accessing or re-transmitting HDCP content using the `streamStatus` and `streamStatusMessage` properties of the Receiver's associated `NcReceiverMonitor`.
+A Receiver implementing IS-11 and supporting HDCP encryption and the HKEP protocol SHOULD notify that the HDCP content protection system prevents the Receiver from accessing or re-transmitting HDCP content using the IS-11 status objects.
+A message SHOULD be registered in the `debug` attribute of the IS-11 Receiver's `status` object when the `state` of the Receiver becomes `unknown` or in the `debug` attribute of the  IS-11 Output's `status` object when the `state` of the Output becomes `no_signal` or `default_signal`.

+#### Optional notification method

-A Sender implementing [BCP-008-02][] and supporting HDCP encryption and the HKEP protocol MAY notify that the HDCP content protection system prevents the Sender from accessing or re-transmitting HDCP content using the `essenceStatus` and `essenceStatusMessage` properties of the Sender's associated `NcSenderMonitor`.
+A Sender implementing BCP-008-02 and supporting HDCP encryption and the HKEP protocol MAY notify that the HDCP content protection system prevents the Sender from accessing or re-transmitting HDCP content using the essenceStatus and essenceStatusMessage properties of the Sender's associated NcSenderMonitor.
+Senders implementing IS-11 providing notifications through BCP-008-02 MUST also implement the [base notification method](#base-notification-method).

+A Receiver implementing BCP-008-01 and supporting HDCP encryption and the HKEP protocol MAY notify that the HDCP content protection system prevents the Receiver from accessing or re-transmitting HDCP content using the streamStatus and streamStatusMessage properties of the Receiver's associated NcReceiverMonitor.
+Receivers implementing IS-11 providing notifications through BCP-008-01 MUST also implement the [base notification method](#base-notification-method).

 ### IS-11